Octadira/Kizuna/README.md

 ### 🚀 Centralized Management
 *   **Multi-Server Dashboard:** Monitor the health and status of unlimited n8n instances from one view.
 *   **Real-Time Analytics:** Track active workflows, execution counts, and server uptime instantly.
+*   **n8n Version Detection:** See the running n8n version and get notified when updates are available.
 *   **Delete Server with Backup:** Safely remove servers with optional backup download.

 ### ⚡ Seamless Orchestration